Nkluge-correa/codes-of-ethics/documents/privacy-policy.md

-# "Codes of Ethics in IT: _do they matter?_" Privacy Policy
+# "Codes of Ethics in IT: _do they work in isolation?_" Privacy Policy

 At **RAIES** ([Rede de Inteligência Artificial Ética e Segura](https://raies.org/)), privacy and security are priorities, and we are committed to transparency in the handling of personal data of our subjects.
 Therefore, this Privacy Policy sets out how we collect, use, and transfer information from the subjects of this research.